ultravideo/uvg266/README.md

 improve in the build process.
 We want to make this as simple as possible.

+**CMakeLists.txt assumes that the x86 based CPUs are 64bit and support AVX2**

 ### CMake
 Depending on the platform, some additional tools are required for compiling uvg266 with CMake.
-For Ubuntu, the required packages are `automake autoconf build-essential`.
+For Ubuntu, the required packages are `build-essential cmake`.

 Run the following commands to compile and install uvg266.